Early and simple domes: Antiquity before the Roman Empire

-Hellenistic and pre-Roman domes

 Although they had brick and stone palaces, the kings of Achaemenid Persia held audiences and festivals in domical tents derived from the nomadic traditions of central Asia.
 They were likely similar to the later tents of the Mongol Khans.
 Called "Heavens", the tents emphasized the cosmic significance of the divine ruler.
 They were adopted by Alexander the Great after his conquest of the empire, and the domed baldachin of Roman and Byzantine practice was presumably inspired by this association.

 Simple domical mausoleums existed in the Hellenistic period.
 The possible use of domed ceilings in the architecture of Ptolemaic Egypt is suggested by rock-cut tombs in Alexandria and by a poem from a third century BC papyrus that references a fountain niche covered with a semi-dome.

+Ruins of the North Baths at Morgantina, Sicily.

-The earliest physical evidence of a Hellenistic dome is at the North Baths of Morgantina in Sicily, dated to the mid third century BC.
+The earliest physical evidence of a Hellenistic dome is at the North Baths of Morgantina in Sicily, dated to the mid third century BC under Hieron II.
 The dome measured 5.75 metres in diameter over the circular hot room of the baths.
-It was made of terracotta tubes partially inserted into each other and arranged in parallel arches that were then completely covered with mortar.
+It was made of terracotta tubes partially inserted into each other and arranged by parallel arches into a hemispherical shape that was then completely covered with mortar on the inside and outside surfaces.
 Iron pins were used to connect some of the tubes horizontally.
 It is also the earliest known example of this technique of tubular vault construction.
 A Hellenistic bathing complex in nearby Syracuse may also have used domes like these to cover its circular rooms.
 The domes are contemporaneous with Archimedes, and the technique of their construction may be related to his method of analyzing spheres as a series of parallel truncated cone segments.
-The ship Syracusia, built for Hiero II of Syracuse and construction of which was overseen by Archimedes, included a domed library.
+The ship Syracusia was built for Hieron II with a domed library, and construction of the ship was overseen by Archimedes.